trevorcampbell/dynamic-means/README.md

 	double Q = lambda/T_Q;
 	double tau = (T_Q*(K_tau - 1.0)+1.0)/(T_Q-1.0);
 	DynMeans&lt;Eigen::Vector2d> dynm(lambda, Q, tau);
-	SpecDynMeans&lt;DatType, PrmType> sdynm(lambda, Q, tau);
+	SpecDynMeans&lt;YourAffType> sdynm(lambda, Q, tau);
-	KernDynMeans&lt;AffType> kdynm(lambda, Q, tau);
+	KernDynMeans&lt;YourAffType> kdynm(lambda, Q, tau);
 	</pre>
 	where Eigen::Vector2d is the vector data type that Dynamic Means is going to cluster.
 	Note that other types can be used in place of Eigen::Vector2d, but they must implement vector addition, and scalar multiplcation/division.
-For Spectral Dynamic Means, DatType and PrmType are the data and parameter types, respectively.
-To see which functions DatType and PrmType must implement, see the example in examples/mainsdm.cpp.
-	Kernel Dynamic Means uses a AffType wrapper to abstract the computation of node affinities.
-To see which functions AffType must implement see the example in examples/mainkdm.cpp.
+For Spectral/Kernel Dynamic Means, YourAffType is a wrapper you must write to abstract the computation of node->node and node->cluster affinities.
+To find out which functions YourAffType must implement, see the example in examples/mainkdm.cpp.
-	Current work on this project is changing the Spectral code to use the same wrapper.
 	See [the Dynamic Means paper](http://arxiv.org/abs/1305.6659) for a description of the values `lambda, T_Q, K_tau, Q, tau`.